Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

 3. Select the desired canned response from the list.

 The selected canned response will be inserted into your reply, allowing you to easily include pre-written messages in your conversation.

-If your canned response contains a [variable](#send-a-response-with-variables) that does not exist, you can manually specify it in the user contact profile or choose not to include it.

 <figure>
 <img class="image-center" src="{{config.site_url}}live-agent/images/LA-conversation-workflow-14.png" width="80%" alt="Live Agent Canned Responses" />